shtirlitz-dev/center_win/README.md

 This is useful when you use different monitor configurations, but the programs always position themselves for the old configuration.

-You can assign a hotkey in PowerToys Run to start it.
+You can assign a hotkey in PowerToys Keybord Manager to start it.